 Bali Romantic Guide

-This is a guest post from a fellow travel blogger.
+This post is written by a fellow travel blogger.
 Cal Bailey runs Mountain Leon – a travel blog he started after two years on backpacking around the world.
 If you want to learn more about life on the road or his blogging, you can read his latest blog posts.

 The depth of a Balinese experience is almost ineffable, as anyone who has been to this incredibly beautiful island can tell you.
 It is one of the world’s most popular destinations for honeymooners, as there are so many awe-inspiring locations and Bali romantic activities available.

 After the release of hit movie Eat Pray Love, public perception of this beautiful island as a romantic paradise was shaped that little bit more, and now singletons, lovers and honeymooners all come to Bali in great numbers in the hope of experiencing a similar degree of romance.
 It’s pretty easy to achieve, and you don’t need to be part of a couple to experience the romantic side of Bali… that’s because Bali needn’t make much effort to be romantic – it simply is.